-The Community Center which houses Recreation Division offices and the Registration office is home to many Park District recreation programs including: Early Childhood programs, Gymnastic programs, Dance programs, Teen programs, Music programs, Sunbeams & Rainbows, and the Stay N' Play Gym.
+The Community Center houses the Recreation Division offices and Registration office and is home to many Park District recreation programs including: Early Childhood programs, Gymnastic programs, Dance programs, Music programs, Sunbeams & Rainbows, and the Stay N' Play Gym.

 The Community Center is named as a tribute to Elmhurst Park District advocate and Park Board Commissioner for 29 years, Joanne B. Wagner.
 Her tenure as president saw many changes and improvements at the Elmhurst Park District including the construction of Courts Plus, the Sugar Creek Golf Course, and the acquisition of The Abbey, Berens Park, and land along the Prairie Path and Salt Creek.
 Also, park facilities and program offerings were expanded and a full time Director was hired.